WPChill/imageseo-wordpress/readme.txt

 Because it’s easier to rank on competitive keywords during image searches (and Image SEO does it, but you knew it already ;))

-Image SEO is not a plugin for folder management, it only impacts the way filenames are written.

-= Image SEO Optimizer for WooCommerce =

-Our plugin is ideal for WooCommerce.
-Image SEO boosts your productivity and gives you massive time savings with its bulk edit function for WooCommerce images and product sheets.
-In addition to the result our Artificial Intelligence provide you with, you can use Product titles as image alt text attribute or image filename.

-Our SEO plugin has been designed to enhance the power of WooCommerce stores and sales.

 = HOW TO GET YOUR API KEY SET UP IMAGE SEO WORDPRESS PLUGIN ? =

 Step 1 : you have to download and activate Image SEO Plugin.
 Step 2 : you need to [create an account on Image SEO](https://app.imageseo.io/register-wordpress) to get an API Key (it's free).
 Step 3 : Enter and save your API Key in the plugin.
 Step 4 : Bulk your library / image gallery and improve your images for SEO !

 If you need more information about the importance of Images SEO, check that page : [https://imageseo.io/images-alt-and-filenames-for-seo/](https://imageseo.io/images-alt-and-filenames-for-seo/)